mwgrassgreen/Alarm/README.md

 # Alarm

-Alarm is a R package of a wearable alarming system for abnormal resting heart rates (RHR) based on CuSum statistics.
+Alarm is a R package of CuSum alarming system for abnormal resting heart rates (RHR) based on Fitbit smartwatch data.

 ## Dependence